rackerlabs/docs-developer-blog/_posts/2020-06-26-quic-a-game-changer.md

 - SNI
 - HTTP/3 (the upcoming version of HTTP that runs over QUIC)

-After going through the features and benefits of the protocol, you can't doubt that QUIC is a faster and more secure transport layer protocol, which is definitely designed for the needs of the modern Internet.
+After going through the features and benefits of the protocol, you hopefully agree that QUIC is a faster and more secure transport layer protocol, which is definitely designed for the needs of the modern Internet.
 Stay tuned for the official announcement from the IETF.